-Canadian author and environmentalist Graeme Gibson has died aged 85 in Toronto, where he lived for several decades with his partner, Margaret Atwood.
+Canadian author and environmentalist Graeme Gibson has died aged 85 in London, England, where he lived for several decades with his partner, Margaret Atwood.

 “He had a lovely last few weeks, and he went out on a high, surrounded by love, friendship and appreciation,” said Atwood in a statement issued by publisher Penguin Random House Canada.
 “We are grateful for his wise, ethical and committed life.”

 Born in London, Ont., in 1934, Gibson’s best-known works include the novels Five Legs (1969), Perpetual Motion (1982) and Gentleman Death (1993), and his celebrated 1973 book Eleven Canadian Novelists, in which he collected interviews with Canadian literary giants such as Margaret Laurence, Alice Munro, Mordecai Richler, Timothy Findley and Atwood.
 He was also the co-founder of the Writers’ Trust of Canada and the Writers’ Union of Canada.